-At all forecast lead times, the right-skewness of rank histograms from both ensembles indicates a tendency for members to over-predict precipitation (Figs. 8a, b).
-The right-skewness appears to be the most pronounced at forecast hours 21 and 27, which agrees with the time series of observed and forecast domain averaged rainfall (Fig. 3d) also showing the most pronounced overprediction during these times.
-A comparison between the ENS4 and ENS20 (regrouped) rank histograms (Fig. 8a) reveals that ENS20 members more severely over-predict precipitation than the ENS4 members.
-Both ensembles have a slight u-shape indicating a lack of spread (i.e., underprediction of forecast uncertainty), but the right-skewness of each ensemble's rank histograms makes it difficult to diagnose which ensemble suffers most severely from this lack of spread.
+pronounced at forecast hours 21 and 27, which agrees with the time series of observed and forecast domainaveraged rainfall (Fig. 3d) also showing the most pronounced overprediction during these times.
+A comparison between the ENS4 and ENS20 (regrouped) rank histograms (Fig. 8a) reveals that ENS20 members more severely overpredict precipitation than the ENS4 members.
+Both ensembles have a slight u shape, indicating a lack of spread (i.e., underprediction of forecast uncertainty), but the right skewness of each ensemble's rank histograms makes it difficult to diagnose which ensemble suffers most severely from this lack of spread.
 Thus, a procedure is devised to remove the bias from the members of the ensembles.
 The biases are removed using the PM method applied to each ensemble member forecast, so that forecast precipitation amounts are reassigned using the corresponding distribution of observed precipitation amounts.
-Thus, the modified forecast precipitation fields have the same pattern and location as the original forecasts, but forecast rainfall amounts are adjusted so their distribution exactly matches that of the observed precipitation.
+Thus, the modified forecast precipitation fields have the same patterns and locations as the original forecasts, but the forecast rainfall amounts are adjusted so that their distribution exactly matches that of the observed precipitation.
 After the modification is applied, a computation of bias at all precipitation thresholds yields a value of 1.
-An example of a precipitation forecast before and after this procedure is applied is displayed in Figure 9.
+An example of a precipitation forecast before and after this procedure is applied is displayed in Fig. 9.

-Bias-corrected ENS4 and ENS20 ensemble member forecasts (ENS4\ and ENS20\, hereafter; Figs. 8c, d) still appear to be slightly right-skewed at all forecast lead times.
+Bias-corrected ENS4 and ENS20 ensemble member forecasts (ENS4\ and ENS20\ hereafter; see Figs. 8c and 8d) still appear to be slightly right skewed at all forecast lead times.
 This skewness may result because observations are not drawn from a normal (Gaussian) distribution, while the ensemble FP distributions are assumed to be Gaussian.
-A more detailed discussion of rank histogram behavior when observations and forecasts are not drawn from the same PDF, is found in Hamill (2001).
-In addition, Wilks (1995) notes that precipitation distributions often fit gamma distributions which are right-skewed and do not allow negative values.
-Thus, the right-skewed rank histograms (Figs. 8c, d) may result from observations being drawn from a gamma distribution.
-Figure 8c reveals that ENS4\ and ENS20\ have a very similar representation of forecast uncertainty, with both ensembles exhibiting a slight lack of spread, especially up to forecast hour 21.
-However, there appears to be a trend for ENS4\ rank histograms to become flatter with increasing forecast lead time, while those of ENS20\ become slightly more u-shaped.
-By forecast hours 27 and 33 it is clear that ENS4\ has a better representation of forecast uncertainty than ENS20\, as indicated by ENS4\'s flatter rank histogram than ENS20\.
-In addition, in an attempt to quantify rank histogram "flatness", summed absolute values of residuals from least-squares fits to the observed relative frequencies in each rank histogram set (Fig. 8) verify these visual interpretations (i.e. smaller summed residuals indicate flatter rank histograms).
+A more detailed discussion of rank histogram behavior when observations and forecasts are not drawn from the same PDF is found in Hamill (2001).
+In addition, Wilks (1995) notes that precipitation distributions often fit gamma distributions that are right skewed and do not allow negative values.
+Thus, the right-skewed rank histograms (Figs. 8c and 8d) may result from observations being drawn from a gamma distribution.
+Figure 8c reveals that ENS4\ and ENS20\ have very similar representations of the forecast uncertainty, with both ensembles exhibiting a slight lack of spread, especially up to forecast hour 21.
+However, there appears to be a trend for the ENS4\ rank histograms to become flatter with increasing forecast lead time, while those of ENS20\ become slightly more u shaped.
+By forecast hours 27 and 33, it is clear that ENS4\ has a better representation of forecast uncertainty than ENS20\, as indicated by ENS4\'s flatter rank histogram than ENS20\.
+In addition, in an attempt to quantify rank histogram "flatness," summed absolute values of residuals from least squares fits to the c) Stage IV observations in 2 1.5 1 0.75 0.5 0.25 20 0.1 0.01 92W 104W 100W 96W 88W FIG. 9.
+Example from an ENS4 ensemble member of a (a) raw precipitation forecast and (b) bias-corrected precipitation forecast, along with (c) the stage IV observed precipitation analysis.
+The forecast was initialized 23 Apr 2007 and valid for forecast hours 27-33.